bobbyiliev/cf-geoip/README.md

 ## Endpoints

 - `GET /` - Returns your IP address and the country code
+- `GET /?ip=<ip>` - Returns the country code of the IP address passed as an argument
-- `GET /{ip}` - Returns the country code of the IP address passed as an argument.
+- `GET /:ip` - Returns the country code of the IP address passed as an argument.